-By contrast, in tenancy by the entireties states, married couples have the option of owning owns an undivided interest in property that essentially creates a third legal person, separate from the individuals.
-Holding assets in this fashion theoretically protects them from judgments against an individual spouse.
+By contrast, in tenancy by the entireties states, married couples have the option of owning an undivided interest in property.
+Thus, it essentially creates a third legal person, separate from the individuals.
+So, holding assets in this fashion theoretically protects them from judgments against an individual spouse.

 Community Property States List

 Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin are community property states, as is Puerto Rico.
 The state of Alaska allows couples to choose whether they would like to follow community property or common law when dividing their marital assets upon death or divorce.

 The table also specifies a list of community property states, as indicated by the word “yes” and those that are not indicated by a blank.

 It is important to know that community property law also applies to a couple’s domicile, which may not be where the couple currently lives.
 A domicile is a person’s legal permanent address.
 For couples who have homes in multiple states, who have moved frequently, or who are in the military, establishing a proper domicile is important in order to determine how assets they will divide assets in the event of divorce.